NoEndsNoGains/End-Of-Conflict/End-Matters.md

 Chapter 9: Hope

+Idea 1: The Blame
+So it did not work - did it?
+It is my fault?
+The framework fault?
+It wan't designed right?
+I did something wrong?
+Did it?
+Oh really?

+I did not.
+And here is the fact.
+I gave you all - all of it to finish it.
+And you did not.

+Where it worked.
+Where it didn't.
+Where it broke completely.
+That's the valuable data I am interested in (not even so much for myself but for others).

+Idea 2: The Unrealisitc

 regardwlas who yiu are there ia onw think unites u- you reached out up to here as for whatever reason you needed it - you hooe to get a bit closer to how to reaolvw tje conflucts that cant be resolved I think there are two options of why you're reading this book:

 Option A: You believe that there is still hope - hope to do something about this - this meaning this complex, layered, prolonged, unsolvable conflict.